skaji/build.pl/README.md

 ## Upgrade perls

-If a new stable perl is released, you may just execute `build.pl --all` again:
+If a new stable perl is released, you may just execute `build.pl` again:

 ```
-$ build.pl --all
+$ build.pl
 Using /Users/skaji/env/plenv/build/build.log.1555227667
 Building 5.8.1 ...
 SKIP it
 Building 5.8.1 -Duseithreads ...
 SKIP it